gayanvirajith/gaya/README.md

 ## Theme options and configurations

+Following options can be seen within the file `_config.yml`.
+More information about configuration can be found on the [Jekyll Documentationn][jekyll]

 ### General settings

 | Property name | Description  |
 ------------ | -------------
 `title` | The title of your blog shown in the site header along with the logo.
+`tagline` | The site tagline also shown in the site header along with the title.
+`email` | The email address associated with blog/site.
+`description` | The site description used to show author's/site's description in the top of the sidebar.
+`baseurl` | The subpath of your site, e.g. /blog/.
+More information can be found in the [Jekyll Documentationn][jekyll].
+`url` | The base host name & protocol for your site.
+More information can be found in the [Jekyll Documentationn][jekyll].
+`logourl` | Path to main logo image.
+`author_thumbnail` | Path to author's thumbnail image.
+`author` | Name of the author.
+`paginate` | Number of posts to show per page, More information can be found in the [Jekyll Documentationn][jekyll].

 ## License